 If that's a bit of a let-down, Canon's Dual Pixel CMOS AF system shouldn't be.
 It's a system that's always impressed when we've tested it on other models, and the arrival of the DIGIC 8 processor has enabled Canon to improve AF performance further.

 On the rear of the EOS M50 is a vari-angle touchscreen display that's hinged at the side of the body and can be pulled outwards to face a subject, while it can also be angled through a wide arc of positions to suit pretty much any shooting angle.
 There's also a built-in electronic viewfinder, with a 2.36 million-dot resolution that appears to equal that of the pricier EOS M5.
 Neither of these features can be found on the Canon EOS M6 Mark II.

 The M50 has a wealth of connectivity options, with Wi-Fi, NFC and Bluetooth Low Energy all present.
 The latter enables a low-power, constant connection to be maintained between the camera and a smart device for seamless transfer of images.

-Another first for a Canon camera is the move to the CR3 14-bit raw file format, while there's also a new C-RAW option, which creates full-resolution raw files while saving approximately 30% to 40% on the size of standard raw files.
+Another first for a Canon camera was the move to the CR3 14-bit raw file format, while there's also a new C-RAW option, which creates full-resolution raw files while saving approximately 30% to 40% on the size of standard raw files.